612 West Main St Red River, NM 87558

 We will certainly try to accommodate you without reservations, provided we have the space available.
 However due to the Red River Sled Shed's reputation for quality service at competitive prices, we tend to fill up fast, especially during peak holiday periods.
 To insure you get the length of tour you want at the time you want, reservations are recommended.
-Usually it's best to reserve a week or so in advance.
+Usually it's best to reserve a week or more in advance.
 Feel free to email us or call us at 800-395-0121.

 What ages can drive a snowmobile?

-Is there any additional costs such as permit fees associated with the price of the snowmobile tour?
+Are there any additional costs such as permit fees associated with the price of the snowmobile tour?

 No, there are no additional charges aside from sales tax, we pay all registration fees, permit fees etc.